-This study evaluates the impact of access to microfinance institutions (MFIs) on female labor force participation and childbearing in the long-term.
+This study evaluates the impact of access to microfinance on female labour force participation and childbearing in the long-term.

 Microfinance is key to greater participation of women in the labour force.
 The past two decades have witnessed a rapid increase in the availability of microfinance loans to female entrepreneurs in South Asia.
 Greater access to formal loans allows formerly credit constrained individuals to expand or start small businesses, thereby increasing household income.
 Short-term experimental evaluations have pointed towards a lack of significant impact of microfinance on women in terms of empowerment and other economic benefits.
 This study constitutes the first rigorous investigation of the long-term causal effects of credit access on female labor force participation. the study took advantaged of its long-term nature to also explore impact of access to microfinance on an understudied aspect – fertility.